WalidGharianiEAGLE/py-cdr/README.md

 This is a MVP that provides some dataset to retrieve:

 - [x] AVHRR and VIIRS NDVI
-- [x] Leaf Area Index & Fraction of Absorbed Photosynthetically Active Radiation (LAI FAPAR)/
+- [x] Leaf Area Index & Fraction of Absorbed Photosynthetically Active Radiation (LAI FAPAR)
+- [x] AVHRR VIIRS Surface Reflectance
 - [ ] Add more dataset (Incomplete)

 ## Installation